AlexEcoVis/light-up-the-place/README.md

 Program
 The loop includes the following conditions:
 •	If green switch is pressed
-    o	If green LED is on -> switch if off
+&nbsp;  o	If green LED is on -> switch if off
     o	If green LED is off -> switch it on
 •	If yellow switch is pressed
     o	If yellow LED is on -> switch if off